Destinations Italy Sardinia

 Supramonte di Dorgali · 30 min from Su Gologone

 A prehistoric Nuragic village built inside the collapsed crater of Monte Tiscali — stone dwellings standing in a hollowed-out mountain cave, hidden so well from Roman patrols that the locals held it for centuries after the rest of Sardinia fell.
-A 2-hour rocky hike each way through the Lanaittu Valley to reach it, scrambling over limestone in the last stretch.
+A rocky hike each way through the Lanaittu Valley to reach it, scrambling over limestone in the last stretch.
 Indiana-Jones-coded.
 Pair with a night at Su Gologone.

-€10 entry · €40+ guided 4 hr round trip Hiking boots essential
+Self-guided or with a guide 4 hr round trip Hiking boots essential

 01Book ahead